line/flutter_line_sdk/README.md

 # flutter_line_sdk

-A [Flutter] plugin that allows developers to use the native LINE SDKs with [Dart] in Flutter apps.
+A [Flutter] plugin that lets developers access LINE's native SDKs in Flutter apps with [Dart].

 The plugin helps you integrate LINE Login features in your app.
-You can redirect users to LINE or a web page to log in with their LINE credentials.
+You can redirect users to LINE or a web page where they log in with their LINE credentials.
 Example:

 ```dart
 import 'package:flutter_line_sdk/flutter_line_sdk.dart';